 LAC staff must be included in all aspects of a campus visit to provide LAC context and comprehensive advising regarding process, finances, credit transfer, and more.

 Affiliates that wish to engage returned students to promote their programs at the University of Minnesota – Twin Cities must work directly with the Learning Abroad Center to do so.
-Returned students must participate in a Learning Abroad Center internship (Global Ambassador Internship, classroom visit internship) or formal student employment and go through the proper training to do outreach on the Twin Cities campus.
+Returned students must participate in a Learning Abroad Center Global Leaders Internship or formal student employment and go through the proper training to do outreach on the Twin Cities campus.
 Students may not be paid by the affiliate for participation in the internship.
 For more information, contact Antonia Lortis.

-Due to the number of events taking place at the UofM and other institutions in MN, info sessions and meetings with students, advisers, and faculty are not permitted over the course of MN Fair Week.
+Due to the number of events taking place at the UofM and other institutions in MN, info sessions and meetings with students, advisers, and faculty are not available over the course of MN Fair Week unless there are extenuating circumstances.
 Affiliates are able to meet only with LAC staff.

 The affiliate program portfolio is overseen by the Assistant Director for Programming, who reports to the Associate Director for Programming.